Battle of Borodino: Utitsa

-The Polish contingent contested control of Utitsa village, capturing it with their first attempt.
-Tuchkov later ejected the French forces by 08:00.
-General Jean-Andoche Junot led the Westphalians to join the attack and again captured Utitsa, which was set on fire by the departing Russians.
+The Polish contingent contested control of Utitsa village and Utitsa mound, capturing them with their first attempt.
+Tuchkov later ejected the French forces from mound and village by 08:00, and was mortally wounded while leading this counter-attack.
+General Jean-Andoche Junot led the Westphalians to join the attack and again captured Utitsa village, which was set on fire by the departing Russians.
 After the village's capture, Russians and Poles continued to skirmish and cannonade for the rest of the day without much progress.
-The heavy undergrowth greatly hindered Poniatowski's efforts but eventually he came near to cutting off Tuchkov from the rest of the Russian forces.
+The heavy undergrowth greatly hindered Poniatowski's efforts but eventually he came near to cutting off the Russian left from the rest of the Russian forces.

-General Barclay sent help in the form of Karl Gustav von Baggovut with Konovnitzyn in support.
-Any hope of real progress by the Poles was then lost.
+General Barclay sent help in the form of Karl Gustav von Baggovut with Pyotr Konovnitsyn in support.
+Baggovut took command of the Russian left flank in place of the wounded Tuchkov.
+Any hope of real progress by the Poles was lost.

 Napoleon's refusal to commit the Guard

 Towards 15:00, after hours of resistance, the Russian army was in dire straits, but the French forces were exhausted and had neither the necessary stamina nor will to carry out another assault.
 Both armies were exhausted after the battle and the Russians withdrew from the field the following day.
 Borodino represented the last Russian effort at stopping the French advance on Moscow, which fell a week later.
 At this crucial juncture, Murat's chief of staff, General Augustin Daniel Belliard rode straight to the Emperor's Headquarters and, according to General Ségur who wrote an account of the campaign, told him that the Russian line had been breached, that the road to Mozhaysk, behind the Russian line, was visible through the gaping hole the French attack had pierced, that an enormous crowd of runaways and vehicles were hastily retreating, and that a final push would be enough to decide the fate of the Russian army and of the war.
 Generals Daru, Dumas and Marshal Louis Alexandre Berthier also joined in and told the Emperor that everyone thought the time had come for the Guard to be committed to battle.